No hills, all thrills through NW Philly and beyond.

 Recreational cyclists, lean in.
 There are so many long, flat bike routes in this area, you can ride ten, twenty miles – even more — and barely break a sweat.
 Better still, many of these paths follow rivers and canals through some really beautiful and historic local scenery.

-Steve and I discovered Rail Trails during the months of quarantine, when the city’s bike paths were too congested for comfort.
+Steve and I discovered Rail Trails during the early months of COVID quarantine, when the city’s bike paths were too congested for comfort.
 So we looked to the suburbs and the rural pockets beyond, and struck jackpot.
 Rail Trails are multi-use paths repurposed from defunct railroad lines.
 Our area is full of them!

 Railroads at first were a cheap way to get commodities like minerals and farm goods to market.
 Then they became a major catalyst for an area’s industrial-based economy.
 Here in NW Philly, our mills made material that was shipped back to Europe to be tailored into fashionable garments for resale around the world.